acholston/SimCLR/README.md

 ## Running Code
 The code arguments are setup with defaults in main.py.
-The main changes would be to the --base_model (resnet to be used), --lr, and --contrastive (to compare between original and contrastive network)
+The main changes would be to the -base_model (resnet to be used), -lr, and -contrastive (to compare between original and contrastive network)

 To test original resnet accuracy
- > python3 main.py --contrastive False --epoch 50
+ > python3 main.py -contrastive False -epoch 50

 And compare to contrastive model
  > python3 main.py